 - IllegalAccessException-when the class or initializer is inaccessible under Java access control. - IllegalArgumentException-when c is null, or the args array does not contain the number of arguments required by c.
 A null value of args is treated like an array of length 0. - InstantiationException-when the specified class object could not be instantiated.
-Possible causes are it is an interface, it is abstract, it is an array. - InvocationTargetException-when the underlying constructor throws an exception. - OutOfMemoryError-when space in the memory area is exhausted. - SecurityException-when the caller does not have permission to create a new instance.
+Possible causes are it is an interface, it is abstract, it is an array. - InvocationTargetException-when the underlying constructor throws an exception.

+SecurityException-when the caller does not have permission to create a new instance.